• Skip to main content

 Let me start with the definition and meanings of “warui”.

-Again, but native speakers use this i-adjective normally to mean ‘bad’ in Japanese.
-It’s also worth mentioning here that they sometimes use this to mean ‘sorry, my bad’ in speaking.
+Again, but native speakers use this i-adjective often to mean ‘bad’ in Japanese.
+It’s also worth mentioning here that they sometimes use this especially in speaking to mean ‘sorry, my bad’ in Japanese.

 The definition and meanings are not that difficult, I think.
 To understand this i-adjective more deeply, however, let me explain its kanji character in detail.